Am I Eligible?

 Some positions may require additional skills, including:

-- Spanish-language proficiency
+- Spanish-language fluency or proficiency

 - Teaching certification

 The majority of our placements offer the chance to share many of your talents.
 During your JV experience, you will be able to bring your love for dance, art, theater, music, gardening, cooking, or poetry to the organization.
 JVs come from a variety of different backgrounds and perspective which offers you an opportunity to make each position your own.